 - IV.
 Install Sample Data

-It's a quick introduction.
-Discover more on my tutorial How to Install Prestashop Theme.
+It's a quick introduction to show you how to install themes.
+Discover more on my installation tutorial How to Install Prestashop Theme.